 University Library Network

-The main Johnson & Wales University library facility in Providence occupies the first 2 floors of The Yena Center at 111 Dorrance St. It houses the largest of the university Library Network’s book, periodical and audiovisual resource collections, as well as the administrative offices of the university dean of libraries.
-Other resources include access to numerous research databases, Mac and Windows computer workstations, wide-bed scanners, group study rooms, private study carrels, soft seating, an electronic classroom and wireless internet connectivity throughout the facility, and the Wildcat Café.
+The main Johnson & Wales University library facility in Providence occupies the first two floors of The Yena Center at 111 Dorrance St. on the Downcity Campus.
+It houses the largest of the university library network’s book, journal and AV resource collections as well as the administrative offices of the dean of university libraries.
+Other resources include access to numerous research databases, Mac and Windows computer workstations, wide-bed scanners, group study rooms with LED monitors, private study carrels, soft seating, an electronic classroom, wireless internet connectivity throughout the facility, and the Wildcat Café.
 During the academic year the library is open seven days a week with extended hours during exam periods.

-Library collections and services at the Harborside Campus are located in The Friedman Center at 321 Harborside Blvd. and primarily support the curricula for the College of Culinary Arts, with ancillary resources available for graduate programs.
-Like its Downcity affiliate, this facility provides access to online databases, computer workstations, group study rooms and wireless internet connectivity, as well as numerous books, periodicals and audiovisual resources.
-In addition, this library holds an important collection numbering in the thousands of restaurant menus from around the world.
+Library collections and services at the Harborside Campus are located in The Friedman Center at 321 Harborside Blvd., and primarily support the curricula of the College of Culinary Arts, with resources also available for graduate studies in business and education.
+Like its Downcity Campus counterpart, this facility provides access to research databases, computer workstations, group study rooms with LED monitors, and wireless internet connectivity, as well as numerous books, periodicals and AV resources.
+In addition, the library holds an important collection of restaurant menus from around the world.
 Many of these menus are now available online in the JWU Scholars Archive, an open-access digital repository of faculty publications, student scholarship and image files unique to the university.